 While MFLDA-FO had lower probability of congestion right after failure, not all possible failure scenarios could be solved by VNT optimization only.
 In such cases, attractor selection mechanism allows solving complex failure scenarios after some iterations.
 However, the convergence time to a solution depends on the performance of the attractors used.
-Fig. 7 shows the cumulative distribution function (CDF) of the number of iterations by attractor selection algorithm until it finds a VNT which has maximum lightpath utilization less than 50%.
+Figure 7 shows the cumulative distribution function (CDF) of the number of iterations by attractor selection algorithm until it finds a VNT that has maximum lightpath utilization less than 50% for ER and Waxman topologies.
 The VNT candidates designed by MFLDA-FO, MFLDA, HLDA and RLDA were set as the attractors of the attractor selection algorithm and the initial VNT.
 Each attractor set was simulated with 2000 different failure patterns and traffic matrices.
-The traffic intensity k was set to 0.0083.
-Five randomly chosen nodes fail before the first iteration.
-The xaxis is the number of iterations until convergence.
-As seen in the figure, the attractors designed our MFLDA-FO gave much faster convergence than both RLDA and HLDA algorithms, even though HLDA had both the traffic matrix and failed node list information that were not available to MFLDA-FO.
-Around 10% of the simulations could not converge as there was no solution or the solution domain was too small.
+The